 No need to worry about the summer heat, as the store boasted central air-conditioning, a novelty for the early 1940’s.
 Unfortunately, the store opened four days prior to the attack on Pearl Harbor.
 Blickman limped through the war years, dealing with credit restrictions and merchandise shortages.
-Then the business thrived throughout the 1950’s.
+Surviving that, the business thrived throughout the 1950’s.
 By 1957, customers browsed through a new gift department that featured appliances and other electronic gadgets of the day.
-Barney ran the store until 1962, when he became a diamond specialist for the Warco Supply Company.
+Barney himself ran the store until 1962, when he became a diamond specialist for the Warco Supply Company.
 The era of downtown retail was coming to an end, and the space at 101 West Washington Street was never occupied again.
 Barney passed away in 1970 at age 73.

-The hotel was closed in 1968.
+The hotel closed in 1968.
 In 1973, the hotel stood empty, having been stripped of its once posh furnishings and salvageable copper piping and wiring.
 After Sheraton unloaded the aging beauty, a company called Gotham Hotels stepped in, but business was not good.
 On a cold February Saturday, a curious crowd assembled around to watch what was to become the largest implosion in Indianapolis to date.
 Today the Hyatt Regency, with an address of One South Capitol Avenue, serves the Indy visitor on the formerly triangular-shaped ground.

-Indianapolis Star, October 25th 1950
+Indianapolis Star, October 25, 1950

-Indianapolis Star, December 19 1970
+Indianapolis Star, December 19, 1970

-Indianapolis Star, September 29th 1957
+Indianapolis Star, September 29, 1957

-Indianapolis Star, February 24th 1973
+Indianapolis Star, February 24, 1973

 Polk’s City Directory, 1935, 1965, 1968